What next on the radar after Covid?

 - The digital revolution is just getting going.

-Every quarter I return to the current year’s recommended funds to see how they are faring.
-As the chart shows, the first nine months of 2020 have provided yet another divergence - between the two Fidelity funds which have regained all their losses to stand almost exactly where they started the year and the two other recommendations which have not.
+Every quarter I return to the current year’s fund picks to see how they are faring.
+As the chart shows, the first nine months of 2020 have provided yet another divergence - between the two Fidelity funds which have regained all their losses to stand almost exactly where they started the year and the two other picks which have not.

 The Fidelity Global Dividend Fund and the Fidelity Select 50 Balanced Fund make a good case for the benefits of diversification - geographic and across asset classes too.
 Unfortunately, the Liontrust UK Growth Fund and the Artemis Global Emerging Markets Fund have been too focused on the wrong parts of the market.
 A good time to remember that we don’t invest on a nine-month horizon.